trekawek/blog.rekawek.eu/_posts/2016-02-24-radio-adblock.md

 layout: post
 ---

 Polish Radio Three (so-called Trójka) is famous for broadcasting good music and having non-offensive speakers.
 On the other hand it suffers from the number of commercial blocks between auditions.
 The ads, usually related to drugs or electronics are loud and irritating.
-Trójka accompanies me in home and in the work for most of the time, so I wondered if there's something than can be done about the ads.
+Trójka accompanies me in home and at work for most of the time, so I wondered if there's something than can be done about the ads.
 It seems there is.

 ## digital signal processing